 The truth is, SCH found me.

 I stumbled upon SCH years ago, while searching for information on primordial dwarfism, an extremely rare form of dwarfism.
-At that time, little *Aloe had recently been diagnosed with Seckel Syndrome, a form of PD (and she has since been adopted!).
-So, falling in love with India by extension as I learned and read more was a chance happening.
+At that time, a little girl with the nickname *Aloe (who has since been adopted and now lives in America with her family!) had recently been diagnosed with Seckel Syndrome, a form of PD.
+So, I falling in love with India by extension was a chance happening as I learned and read more.

 Actually, I think at this point, I’m more in love with the idea of India.
 The colours I’ve seen, the food I could probably not eat because of spice level, the smells I’ve imagined.
 The people I feel like I have ‘met’ through reading about them.
 I never want to feel like I am appropriating Indian culture, of course, because I would never claim to be an expert on the subject.
 It could have been anywhere with which I had fallen in love, but India happened to be the place.
 And it’s been stuck in my heart ever since.
 I long to go there, to serve, to experience, to have my life and outlook changed.